ibm-cloud-docs/direct-link/getting-started.md

 ## Learn more

-If you require a diverse and redundant Direct Link deployment, you can review our [Models for Diversity and Redunancy document](/docs/infrastructure/direct-link?topic=direct-link-models-for-diversity-and-redundancy-in-direct-link).
+If you require a diverse and redundant Direct Link deployment, you can review our [Models for Diversity and Redundancy document](/docs/infrastructure/direct-link?topic=direct-link-models-for-diversity-and-redundancy-in-direct-link).

 If you require a diverse, redundant, or multi-cloud deployment for Direct Link Exchange or Direct Link Connect, you can review our [Alternatives document](/docs/infrastructure/direct-link?topic=direct-link-alternatives-for-your-ibm-cloud-direct-link-deployment).